The Well (2023 film): Plot

 Now two weeks into the job, Lisa has until midnight to finish the work.
 She continues to reveal haunting and gruesome images in the painting.
 Giulia warns her that if Lisa finishes the painting she will 'end up like the others.'
 She explains that the painting depicts an incident that happened in 1493, in which a young boy was sacrificed in order to lure and capture a demon named Guron, so as to keep him captive for his youth-giving blood.
 It is revealed that it was Emma who carried out this sacrifice with the help of the witch Dorka - the ghostly, hairless entity - and The Man with the Dog.
 For 500 years they have kept Guron in the well and used his blood to keep their youth.
 In return, they feed him human flesh.
 If the full Blood Moon hits the finished painting before midnight, the curse will renew for another 500 years, prolonging the cycle of misery.
 To prove she is telling the truth, Giulia shows Lisa the way down to the dungeon to see the prisoners.

 Lisa follows the jailer into the dungeon where she knocks him unconscious just before he is about to throw Tracy down the well.
 Guron escapes the well through the Rocco's tunnel and kills the jailer.
 Lisa and Tracy make it to the outside where they are met by Marcus, who shoots Tracy dead with a crossbow, revealing himself to be in on the plot.
 Marcus forces Lisa back into the castle.

 With ten minutes to spare before midnight, Lisa is forced to finish the painting by Emma, Dorka, The Man with the Dog, and Marcus, who is also revealed to be in the painting.
 Giulia throws lighter fluid on the painting and threatens to burn it, castigating her mother for trapping her in a little girl's body for centuries.
 In a brief scuffle, Lisa is shot in the abdomen with the crossbow.
 Emma and Marcus are about to kill her when midnight strikes, and Emma, Marcus, Dorka, and The Man with the Dog all age rapidly and die as the curse lifts.
 Giulia, who accepts her fate, dies serenely.
 While trying to escape, Lisa is confronted by Guron.
 As the demon advances on her, she reads a Latin inscription from the painting, which causes Guron to wither to the ground.

-Some time later, it is revealed that Lisa has inherited the castle and the grounds, and is now wealthy and powerful.
+In 2023, it is revealed that Lisa has inherited the castle and the grounds, and is now wealthy and powerful.
 The dungeon with the well has been turned into a medical laboratory, in which Guron is strapped to a gurney, kept alive in order to harvest his blood to sell for eternal youth.